 As well as currency volatility, the impact of changing import duties, fuel costs, and other variables over which you have no control, makes it difficult for businesses in this sector to accurately predict future revenues.

 Selling an import and export business is a complex process, but one that professional business sales brokers can help you navigate successfully.
-If you would like more information on how we can help you sell your income and export business, contact one of the team at Selling My Business to arrange a free consultation.
+If you would like more information on how we can help you sell your income and export business, contact one of the team at Selling My Business.